What Do Your Customers Really Think About You?

 Using your sales team as a conduit is not the answer

 Instead of going directly to the customer, our series attendees tell us they leverage their sales teams to collect feedback.
 While this makes sense because the salesperson is typically the owner of the relationship and “knows” the customers best, the drawbacks may outweigh the benefits:

-● Sales people have different goals: Sales reps are typically compensated based on monthly quotas and are laser-focused on gathering information to qualify, engage, and up-sell existing customers within that time frame.
-It is difficult for sales people to recognize the benefits of customer feedback because the results from hosting product feedback and brainstorm sessions are not immediate.
+● Salespeople have different goals: Sales reps are typically compensated based on monthly quotas and are laser-focused on gathering information to qualify, engage, and up-sell existing customers within that time frame.
+It is difficult for salespeople to recognize the benefits of customer feedback because the results from hosting product feedback and brainstorming sessions are not immediate.

 ● Can create an echo chamber of feedback: The sales team is more likely to reach out to their best customers who are most likely to respond and therefore, create further bias.
 This practice does not lead to a constructive feedback loop that encompasses your entire customer base.
 Instead, it results in positive re-affirmation of your services and unrealistic and non-constructive feedback.

 ● Leads to unwanted conversations: Given the sensitive nature of sales relationships, requesting feedback at inopportune times can jeopardize the salesperson’s work in gaining the customer’s trust and business.

 Effectively capturing VOC requires a different approach

 While VOC is difficult to properly capture, it should be seen as an ongoing conversation between the client and the customer.
 But how can you do this without creating bias or jeopardizing customer relationships?

 Use third-party primary resources.
 Leveraging an outside resource to find VOC has many advantages: